Primary Advisor/Dissertation Chair

 Rachel Dotson Stokes

 The research question explored in this capstone was, how might I aid schools and districts in implementing district-wide systematic phonics intervention, both instructionally and organizationally?
 It documents Denver Public Schools (DPS) efforts to implement the READ act, a comprehensive law in which all students are evaluated in reading and assigned intervention if needed.
 The capstone explores how DPS can implement tiered systematic phonics intervention as part of the READ act.
 The paper reviews the most current peer reviewed research regarding the efficacy of phonics intervention.
 Using the methodology of a descriptive study, the capstone lays out a detailed logistical proposal of how students can be assessed and assigned tiered levels of intervention.
 The capstone then details research-based instructional practices, assessment tools, and lesson plan resources for implementing effective phonics intervention.

 Curriculum Development, Descriptive Statistics, Program Evaluation

 At-risk Students, Curriculum, Reading, Special Education

 Stokes, Geoffrey H., "A Descriptive Study of Implementing Tiered Systematic Phonics Intervention Through the Colorado Read Act" (2016).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4238.